Subalgebras of simple AF-algebras: Introduction

 \subsection{Acknowledgements}

-I'd like to thank Jos\'{e} Carri\'{o}n, Jamie Gabe, Aaron Tikuisis, and Stuart White for several helpful conversations regarding this work and for their comments on early drafts of this paper.
+I would like to thank Jos\'{e} Carri\'{o}n, Jamie Gabe, Aaron Tikuisis, and Stuart White for several helpful conversations regarding this work and for their comments on early drafts of this paper.
 I am also grateful to Matt Kennedy for pointing out the Choquet theoretic result used in the proof of Corollary \ref{cor:MFTrace}.
+Finally, I thank the anonymous referees for several helpful comments on this paper.